Riva CRM Integration - Documentation and Knowledge Base

 Select who will be the participants of this meeting from your organization.

-Select Availability Times
+Select My Availability

 Availability of the meeting host is shown by default which can be overwritten by setting custom availability according to their needs.
-Riva allows for multiple blocks of hours in the same day and the available slots are dynamically updated.
+Riva allows for multiple blocks of hours on the same day and the available slots are dynamically updated.
 The availability is based on what you set under “Default Availability” settings.

-Advanced Options
+Additional Options

 Publish